Variables Management

 Default variables

-Variable name Description Support channels Remarks sys.roleNameRole name AI toy panel Read only sys.roleIntroduceRole description AI toy panel Read only sys.roleSupplementDescSupplemental description of the role AI toy panel Read only -
+Variable name Description Supported channels Remarks sys.roleNameRole name AI toy panel Read only sys.roleIntroduceRole description AI toy panel Read only sys.roleSupplementDescSupplemental role description AI toy panel Read only -

-- You need to enable variables on the developer platform before you can use them.
+- Enable the variables on the developer platform before you use them.

 For more information, see Use variables.